Financial-Times/ui-style-guide/index.md

 ###Tints
-Use a combination of these tints to create your page elements and differentiate different page elements of your design.
-These tints are carefully slected to compliment the FT pink backgruond colour.
-If you are looking to encapsulate certain page elements with borders, boxes or background colours you must use these tints.
-These tints are preferred to the FT grey pallette.
+Use a combination of these tints to create your page elements and differentiate page elements within your design.
+These tints are carefully selected to compliment the FT pink background colour.
+If you are looking to encapsulate certain page elements with borders, boxes or background colours, you shouldt use these tints.
+These tints are preferred to the FT grey palette in most cases.

-Below is a table of the FT tints following the numbering system.
+Below is a table of the FT Tints, numbered by increasing density.

 <table class='o-techdocs-table' style="width:100%;">
                 <tr>